Friday, May 23, 2025

 • Live in a way that shows God’s goodness to the world.

-And the best part?
-God wants all His children to be with Him in Heaven forever.
+The best part is that God wants all His children to be with Him in Heaven forever.

-• Believe in Jesus.
-He is God’s Son who came to show us the way.
+• We need to believe in Jesus.
+He is the Son of God Who came to show us the way to heaven.
 He died on the cross for our sins and rose again so we can live forever.

 • Pray to God